aidanconnolly/ga-ds829-train-test-split-and-bias-variance/README.md

 | Solution  | Solution code for blanked out lesson samples | [Here](./solution-code/bias-and-variance-solution.ipynb) |
 | Datasets | Average weight of the body and the brain for 62 mammal species | [Here](./assets/dataset/mammals.txt) |

+In this lesson, we use the Boston housing dataset (from scikit-learn) and the average weight of mammal bodies/brains.
+These are used because they are appropriate for linear modeling with generally intuitive features.

 ---

 ## Learning Objectives